anyaevostinar/anyaevostinar.github.io/classes/111-w26/lab-creatingclasses.md

 3. Copy over the `draw_stem` and `draw_flower` functions and turn them into methods of the `Flower` class by adding the `self` parameter to both.

 4. Copy over the `main` (and calling `main`) and then edit it to work with your new `Flower` class by:
-    * Creating a new instance of `Flower`
+    * Creating a new instance of `Flower` called `new_flower`
-    * Calling `draw_stem` and `draw_flower` on that new instance
+    * Calling `new_flower.draw_stem()` and `new_flower.draw_flower()`

-5. You should always aim to make small changes and then test that those changes work, so this is a good time to run your `Flower.py` to make sure that you are still successfully drawing the flowers.
+5. You should always aim to make small changes and then test that those changes work, so this is a good time to run your `Flower.py` with `python Flower.py` to make sure that you are still successfully drawing the flowers.

 ## Exercise 2: Adding state to your class

 You may have noticed that you aren't really taking advantage of the `Flower` class at the moment, especially since it doesn't have any state!
 Let's fix that by making a constructor and using state to organize our program.

-1. Create a constructor with `def __init__` that takes the `GraphWin`, x coordinate, height, and color as parameters and sets them to instance variables.
+1. Create a constructor with `def __init__` that takes a window, x coordinate, height, and color as parameters and sets them to instance variables using `self.`.
 Remember that the first parameter needs to be `self`.

 2. Change your `draw_stem` and `draw_flower` to rely on the instance variables instead of needing parameters.